-- Spiritual Guidance: Hospice care is concerned with the spiritual fulfilment of the patient and personal caregiver/family.
+- Spiritual Guidance: Hospice care is concerned with the spiritual fulfillment of the patient and personal caregiver/family.
 As people have varying religious and spiritual beliefs, this aspect is fine-tuned to meet the individual needs of the patients.

 - Respite Care: Hospice services allow caregivers (friends and family) to take breaks from the 24/7 job of meeting the needs of their loved one with much-needed rest.

 - Family Involvement: Hospice care makes certain that the family of the patient is kept abreast of the condition.
 They’re told what to expect and also provided support in a sensitive way.